13 - PE Authenticode

 Within this object, we can access the following attributes:

-# Print certificates information
+# Print certificate information

 for crt in signature.certificates: